mdxe/WorldNotes/README.md

 2. Navigate to: http://127.0.0.1:5001/

-3. Right click to add a map note.
+3. Right-click or long-press to add a map note.

 Demo: https://flatbottom.pythonanywhere.com